MeteoGroup/jbrotli/README.md

 [![License](https://img.shields.io/:license-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-##### Supported operating system and architectures
+##### Supported operating systems and architectures

 jbrotli provides platform dependant bindings for Google's brotli library.
-Thus each target platform which is provided here was compiled and tested.
+Thus each target platform which is provided here was compiled and tested for the following operating systems and architectures.

 * Windows 7 or newer, x86 64bit
 * Windows 7 or newer, x86 32bit